Get to know the basics of Form I-9

 The forms may be stored on paper or electronically; however, an employer must be able to present Forms I-9 to government officials for inspection within three business days of a request.
 Keep in mind that Forms I-9 collect personal information about employees, so adequate safeguards should be in place to protect that information, regardless of how it is stored.

 5. Not completing Form I-9 may lead to penalties

 Hiring employees without complying with the employment eligibility verification requirements is a violation of the law.
 Employers that fail to properly complete or retain Forms I-9 could be subject to civil fines.
-Criminal penalties may apply in the event an employer engages in a pattern or practice of knowingly hiring or continuing to employ individuals who are not authorized to work in the United States.
-In addition, keep in mind that employers are prohibited from discriminating against individuals based on their national origin, citizenship, or immigration status.
+Criminal penalties may apply in the event an employer engages in a pattern or practice of knowingly hiring or continuing to employ individuals who are not authorized to work in the U.S. In addition, keep in mind that employers are prohibited from discriminating against individuals based on their national origin, citizenship or immigration status.
 Unlawful discrimination may also expose an employer to penalties.

 A note about E-Verify

 E-Verify is a free Internet-based system that allows an employer, using information reported on an employee's Form I-9, to determine the eligibility of that employee to work in the U.S. While participation in E-Verify is voluntary for most businesses, some companies may be required by state or federal law to use E-Verify.
 For example, the program is mandatory for employers with certain federal contracts or subcontracts.
 Note that E-Verify does not replace the legal requirement to complete and retain Form I-9, and employers participating in E-Verify are required to post special notices in the workplace.